WDRshadow/WDRshadow/README_EN.md

 ## Education Background ##

- - **2023 - present** MSc in Computer Simulations for Science and Engineering, KTH & TU Delft
+ - **2023 - present** MSc in Computer Simulations for Science and Engineering, TU Berlin and KTH

  - **2021 - 2023** BEng in Mechanical Engineering, The University of Edinburgh